mariush-github/resistor-calculator-php/README.md

 The script will pick up to this amount of unique unique resistors, with values as close as possible to desired resistor value desired.

 * You can use the --min and --max parameters to reduce the number of unique resistors or you can specify a lower E series.

+* Resistor file must contain values separated by commas, tab or new line characters.
+You can use r, k and m characters (ex.
+2r2 = 2.2 , 100k = 100000, 1m = 1000000)

 ## Example of usage:
 ```